tefo8906/mcino-Introduction-to-Git-and-GitHub/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

 ## Our Pledge

-We pledge to make participation in our community a harassment-free experience for everyone.
+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.

 ## Our Standards

-Respectful behavior is expected.
+Examples of behavior that contributes to a positive environment for our community include:
+* Demonstrating empathy and kindness toward other people
+* Being respectful of differing opinions, viewpoints, and experiences
+* Giving and gracefully accepting constructive feedback

 ## Enforcement Responsibilities

-Community leaders are responsible for enforcing standards.
+Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior.

 ## Scope

-Applies to all community spaces.
+This Code of Conduct applies within all community spaces.

 ## Enforcement

-Violations may be reported.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders.

 ## Enforcement Guidelines

-Consequences will be determined by maintainers.
+Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct.

 ## Attribution

-Adapted from Contributor Covenant.
+This Code of Conduct is adapted from the Contributor Covenant, version 2.1.